 Share The Wealth, a referral program run by federal judges, provides law students and recent graduates with the opportunity to interview with multiple judges at one time for a highly selective federal judicial clerkship.
 Share the Wealth has placed over 100 diverse students in judicial clerkships since 2001.

 ConnectED, presented through our new learning platform, JTB University, is a virtual version of our week-long legal immersion program.
 Scholars participate in interactive, legal-focused activities that enhance their reading, writing, critical thinking, professional etiquette, financial literacy, and public speaking skills.
-With a mix of video, live, and webinar presentations, ConnectedED is a unique learning experience created by volunteers from corporations, law firms, and courtrooms who actively engage with JTB Scholars.
+With a mix of video, live, and webinar presentations, ConnectedED is a unique learning experience facilitated by JTB programming staff, volunteers from corporations, law firms, and courtrooms who actively engage with JTB Scholars.

 ConnectED for Middle School Students is a fun and educational virtual program designed to introduce middle school students to the legal field.